ronrihoo/AEM_Score/README.md

 ```

 ##Extended Use
-This Java app can be easily doped into an Android and/or JavaFX app.
+This Java app can be easily doped into a(n) Android and/or JavaFX app.

 ###Input
 Using the **Driver.java** class, you must provide data from the GUI to the **FakeInterface.java** class with the same methods as described above.